mnellemann/mailbot/README.md

 # Mail Bot

-_This is only for protected/closed networks with no public access (to mailbot on port 25)._

-**What**
+Mailbot is an SMTP to Telegram Gateway.

-Start an embedded SMTP server, wait for (any email) and forward it to a specific Telegram chat.
+- Starts an embedded SMTP server, waits for (any email) and forwards to a specific Telegram chat

-**Why**

-Useful for those older systems that insists on using SMTP for notifications, alerts, etc.
+- Useful if you have systems or services that insists on using SMTP for notifications, alerts, etc.
+- Use only on protected/closed networks with no public access (to mailbot on port 25)

+## Installation

+- Requires Java runtime version 8 or later.
+- [Download](https://github.com/mnellemann/mailbot/releases) and install the .rpm or .deb package and execute ```/opt/mailbox/bin/mailbot```
+- Or [download](https://github.com/mnellemann/mailbot/releases) the .jar file and execute ```java -jar /path/to/mailbot-x.y.z-all.jar```

 ## Usage